Civic Party: Yeung leadership (2016–2021)

 On 1 October 2016, as Alan Leong retired from the Legislative Council, he has also stepped down from the post of Party Leader, and the Executive Committee of the party appointed Alvin Yeung as the acting party leader.
 Yeung officially became the party leader in November, with Leong succeeding Audrey Eu as party chair.
 On 14 November 2016, the party's legislator Claudia Mo resigned from the party citing differences over localism and other issues which left the party five seats in the council.

 In the 2019 District Council election, the Civic Party won 32 seats, ranked second amongst all parties.
 After the imposition of national security law in 2020 and relevant resolutions, party co-founder Tanya Chan left the party, while all legislators of the Civic Party were unseated for "unpatriotic" or resigned to protest against the decision.
 The arrest of leader Alvin Yeung, and ex-legislators Jeremy Tam and Kwok Ka-ki in 2021 for "subversion" dealt a major blow to the party.
 Yeung quit the party later that year.
 In July 2021, all local councillors resigned from office or from the party as threats of disqualification loomed.
 The party has since turned low profile, and did not join the 2021 legislative election.

+Disbandment

 In December 2022, the party announced its plans to disband after it failed to form a new executive committee due to a lack of incumbent executives seeking re-election and nominations for new executives.
-A general meeting will be held in 2023 to dissolve the party.
+A general meeting was held in May 2023 to dissolve the party.
 Party chair Alan Leong also announced that he would retire from politics after the Civic Party's dissolution.

 Structure

-The party is managed by the twenty-member Executive Committee, headed by the chairman and Leader.
-It has five District Branches, and a youth branch known as the Young Civics.
+The party was managed by the twenty-member Executive Committee, headed by the chairman and Leader.
+It had five District Branches, and a youth branch known as the Young Civics.

-The admittance of any new ordinary member must be backed by two existing ordinary members or founding members.
-In addition, a prospective member must complete local branch work for one year before being inducted as an ordinary member.
+The admittance of any new ordinary member had to be backed by two existing ordinary members or founding members.
+In addition, a prospective member needed to complete local branch work for one year before being inducted as an ordinary member.